What’s a Good Email Open Rate and How You Can Improve Yours

 Step 5: Set Goals

-Finally, set a goal for your open rate (and all other performance metrics).
-How much would you like to improve your metrics over the baseline?
+Finally, set a goal for your open rate, as well as any other performance metrics you want to optimize.
+How much would you like to improve your metrics over your current baseline?

 Now is a good time to go back to the industry averages and see where you stand.
 Don’t obsess over these numbers, however.
-Use them to help you establish a realistic goal for yourself.
+Instead, use them to help you establish a realistic goal for yourself.

 4 Reasons Why You Have a Low Open Rate